 Escape from the frenzy of the start of the “Christmas shopping season” on an intimate, 24-hour retreat in the beauty of God’s good creation at the Cramer Retreat Center in Spring.
 This retreat invites you to get ready for the coming of Christ by exploring familiar Advent themes: hope, preparation, joy and peace, with the reconciliation of heaven and earth in mind.
 Consider how all creation longs for the coming of Christ, and how we are called to witness the Incarnation in our care of all God’s created world and all God’s creatures.
 Enjoy a time of renewal, reflection, recreation, and restoration on this retreat.
 The retreat is open to adults, and to youth 10+, when accompanied by an adult.

-Christ the King Evangelical Lutheran Church invites you to attend Sunday Evening Conversations on Creation, an environmental education web meeting series whose theme in 2017 is Connections between People and Nature.
+Christ the King Evangelical Lutheran Church invites you to a monthly environmental education web meeting series whose theme in 2018 is Stewardship.

 The TX PACE authority has two events coming up.
 On July 24, there will be breakfast informational session about PACE in Richmond and a webinar on PACE will be offered on Aug.
 23. For more information see: https://www.texaspaceauthority.org/event-directory/

 There is much current attention to social and economic inequality.
 The Occupy movement did much to highlight the inequality and framed the issues as the 1% versus the 99%.
 Unfortunately, the root cause of inequality is kept a deep secret – theft of surplus value created by workers.